Dead zone (ecology): Size

 dramatically increased in size, approximately 5000 km larger than the previous year".

 Economic impact

 Some assert that the dead zone threatens lucrative commercial and recreational fisheries in the Gulf of Mexico.
 "In 2009, the dockside value of commercial fisheries in the Gulf was $629 million.
 Nearly three million recreational fishers further contributed about $10 billion to the Gulf economy, taking 22 million fishing trips."
+The seafood production is not only hurting states located on the Gulf of Mexico but the U.S. as a whole.
+It is reported that the Gulf of Mexico dead zone is costing the U.S. seafood and tourism industries about $82 million a year.
+Louisiana is ranked second in seafood production behind Alaska, and this impact can be devistating for the nations seafood production since the Gulf of Mexico sources 40% of the nations seafood.
 Scientists are not in universal agreement that nutrient loading has a negative impact on fisheries.
 Grimes makes a case that nutrient loading enhances the fisheries in the Gulf of Mexico.
-Courtney et al. hypothesize, that nutrient loading may have contributed to the increases in red snapper in the northern and western Gulf of Mexico.
+Courtney et al. hypothesize that nutrient loading may have contributed to the increases in red snapper in the northern and western Gulf of Mexico.

 In 2017, Tulane University offered a $1 million challenge grant for growing crops with less fertilizer.

 History

 Shrimp trawlers first reported a 'dead zone' in the Gulf of Mexico in 1950, but it was not until 1970 when the size of the hypoxic zone had increased that scientists began to investigate.